DecisionsDev/odm-docker-kubernetes/platform/azure/README-Azure-SQL-MI.md

         --set license=true --set usersPassword=<password>
 ```

+Other deployment options (especially using NGINX) and IBM License Service usage are explained in the main [README file](README.md).

 ## Troubleshooting

 If your ODM instances are not running properly, refer to [our dedicated troubleshooting page](https://www.ibm.com/docs/en/odm/8.12.0?topic=8120-troubleshooting-support).